 How to Earth Overnight

-Earthing overnight can be done using specially designed earthing bedding such as an earthing underlay sheet or pillowcase made of conductive materials such as silver.
+Earthing overnight can be done using specially designed earthing bedding such as an earthing underlay sheet or pillowcase made of conductive materials such as stainless steel or silver.
 This is then grounded to earth in one of two ways.

 The first method is to run a wire outside which is then connected to an earthing rod, inserted into the ground, preferably close to a healthy tree or plant.

 The second and most practical method is to use an indoor earthing system.
-This is connected to the earth via the third ‘earth’ port of your powerpoint using a special lead and adapter that is fitted with a safety resistor.
+This involves connecting your product (such as Better Earthing Mat) to a special lead and adapter that plugs into the third ‘earth’ port of your powerpoint, which in turn connects to a metal plate in the dirt outside or home.
 The powerpoint can be off as no electricity is used, only earth.
+Better Earthing leads are fitted with a safety resistor for your peace of mind.

 1.Oschman J, Chevalier G, Ober, A.C.
 ‘Biophysics of Earthing (Grounding) the Human Body’ in Rosch P ed.
 Bioelectromagnetic and Subtle Energy Medicine.
 Routledge 2010.